Muukid/muCOSA/README.md

 ## Limited support for most stuff

 This version of muCOSA is intended to be very basic, meaning that it only supports Windows and OpenGL, and is not thoroughly tested on other devices.
 This, if not abandoned, will change in the future, as more support is added, but for now, this library's reach will be fairly limited.

+## Minimal overhead attribute management

+Currently, muCOSA gets/sets attributes using a single function that requires at least one get/set call for every attribute being modified.
+Theoretically, more overhead could be abolished by allowing to get/set multiple attributes in one function call, perhaps using the `muWindowInfo` struct and a flag system.
+This has not been outruled as an option, and muCOSA may stand to gain via this being implemented at some point.

+## Inefficient window memory allocation on Win32

+Due to limitations with how a window is identified via its handle in the window procedure functions, the implementation for Win32 has a memory buffer that contains pointers to each window.
+The logic for this uses filling in empty slots to ensure that a fair amount of memory is allocated even in the event of a large amount of windows being destroyed and created.
+However, the logic of it currently does not decrease the amount of memory allocated for the window pointers, meaning that a peak in the amount of windows created (across all muCOSA contexts) will peak the memory usage for the buffer, and will not decrease until all muCOSA contexts are destroyed.

+This is generally okay, both because the maximum amount of memory allocated for this buffer is the size of a pointer multiplied by the closest power of 2 greater than the amount of windows.
+So, for example, if there were a maximum of 2718 windows reached at some point during the program's lifespan, and the device is using 64 bits per pointer, the memory usage by this buffer will peak at `64*4096`, or 262144 bytes, and will not decrease until all muCOSA contexts are destroyed.
+However, it is not only unlikely that a program will ever use this amount of windows, but it is even more unlikely that Windows itself will be able to run properly after this amount of windows have been created.

 # Other library dependencies